miohtama/opsec/source/team/index.rst

+.. _two-factor-authentication-on-email:

 Two-factor authentication on email
 ==============================================================

 **The team member email accounts require two-factor authentication to log in?** Yes / No

 Email accounts contain sensitive information and they can be used to reset the master password of services and infrastructure.
-Email account is also attractive target to hack in as it is public.
-Even if email account is protected by strong password, various flaws may exist in the password reset process, e.g. by intercepting the voice mail of the target user.
+Email account is also attractive target to hack in as they are either public or easily guessable.
+Even if email account is protected by strong password, flaws may exist in the password reset process, e.g. by intercepting the voice mail of the target user.
 Two-factor authentication provides additional protection against such attacks.

 Applies for: Everyone

+Related incidences:

+- :ref:`cloudflare`